Current Updates(Back to top)

-Construction commenced in March and is anticipated be completed in June 2023.
+Construction commenced in March and is anticipated be completed in late 2023.
 See the project webpage for detailed plans and further information.

 Proposed Haslams Bridge Pedestrian and Cyclist Link

-Council is currently undertaking detailed design of a new pedestrian and cyclist bridge over Haslams Creek at Bennelong Parkway with associated connections either side.
+Council is currently undertaking a detailed design of a new pedestrian and cyclist bridge over Haslams Creek at Bennelong Parkway with associated connections on either side.
 This work includes investigations into locations of services, as well as a detailed survey and ecological review.

 Transport for NSW Upgrades